ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/05-Machine-learning-in-Unity.md

 1. Setup training limits such as maximum simulation steps (so we don't allow a battle to go on forever)
 1. Send observations (inputs) to the agent
-1. Receive outputs from the agent (in the form of buffers of numbers)
+1. Receive outputs from the agent (as described above)
 1. Character performs actions based on the output from the agent
 1. Send reward (positive or negative) to the agent